Install SQL Server 2014 CTP2

 |Client Tool Connections||Contains components for communication between the client and the server.|

-If you want to install only one SQL Server on a PC, select Default Instance (only one SQL Server that can apply the default instance).
-If you want to install multiple SQL Servers or name for any reason, select Named Instances.
+Select Default Instance if you want to install only one SQL Server per PC (only one SQL Server can be applied to the default instance).
+If you are installing multiple SQL Servers, or if you want to name them for any reason, choose Named Instances.

-If you select Default Instance, the instance ID is MSSQLSERVER by default.
-You can change it, but use it as is except for special cases.
+If you select Default Instance, the instance ID defaults to MSSQLSERVER.
+You can change it, but you should use it as is unless there are special cases.
 If you want to use a named instance, specify any name.

 The service account sets up an account to start each service.

-The started service runs with the permissions of the account that you started.
-Leave the default if there is no specific option for execution permissions.
+The launched service runs with the privileges of the account that started it.
+Leave the default if you do not specify any specific execute permissions.

-The startup type allows you to specify whether to start automatically or manually when Windows starts.
+You can specify whether the startup type starts automatically or manually when Windows starts.

-Click the Next button to proceed, or select the Collation tab to change the collation.
+Click the Next button to continue, or select the Collation tab to change the collation.

-Collations allow you to specify what to do with string comparisons in the database.
-For example, case-insensitive, hiragana katakana, and so on.
-You can also change the way you distinguish by language.
+Collations allow you to specify how string comparisons are handled in the database.
+For example, not case sensitive, not distinguishing hiragana katakana, and so on.
+You can also make different distinctions depending on the language.